 Legacy of Princess Pauahi

-In 1884, Princess Bernice Pauahi and her husband, Charles Reed Bishop, retired to their home at Helumoa in Waikiki.
+In 1884, Princess Bernice Pauahi and her husband, Charles Reed Bishop, retired to their home at Helumoa in Waikiki as Pauahi was faced with terminal illness. .
 Knowing her days were few, Princess Pauahi penned the codicil of her will establishing her lasting legacy, Kamehameha Schools, for the education of Native Hawaiians.

 Named for her great-grandfather who unified the islands under single rule, Kamehameha Schools continues its mission of providing for the education of Native Hawaiians with K-12 campuses on O'ahu, Maui, and Hawai'i, 30 preschool sites; and community educational programs throughout the state.The Helumoa lands under Royal Hawaiian Center continue to provide revenues for Hawaiian education.

 Five years after Pauahiʻs passing, Charles Reed Bishop established the Bernice Pauahi Bishop Museum as a memorial to his beloved wife on the campus of the Kamehameha School for Boys.

 In the spirit of Princess Pauahi's, commitment to Hawaiian heritage and education, Royal Hawaiian Center at Helumoa is proud to serve as a gathering place for kama‘aina and malihini (locals and visitors) and hub of Hawaiian culture through entertainment, cultural enrichment classes and festive community events.